 ANSES recommends favoring a French spirulina, benefiting from the best controlled cultivation methods, in order to avoid any risk of contamination, and therefore the appearance of side effects which could be attributable to the conditions of cultivation of spirulina. phycocyanin danger.

 Below, an extract from the ANSES press release (1) of 11/30/2017 on this subject:

 “With regard to the risk of contamination by cyanotoxins (especially microcystins), bacteria or by metallic trace elements, the Agency insists on the importance of controlling the quality of the water produced by cyanobacterium spirulina and of controlling of the processes for obtaining it by the manufacturers ”. phycocyanin danger

 Phycocyanin has many virtues (2) but is it hiding less pleasing aspects from us?

 It seems essential to us to answer this question, since we offer you at MINERAL BLUE products based on this exceptional molecule.

 Studies have been done on the potential side effects of taking phycocyanin.
 One of these showed a case of allergic reaction involving phycocyanin.
 This anaphylactic reaction occurred when taking spirulina in a teenager who had already had several allergic episodes (3).

-Just like the case of spirulina, even if no drug interaction has been shown to date, even if the cases of allergies are isolated and even if there are fewer contraindications to taking phyco than spirulina , it seems to us just as important to take into account the origin and the mode of manufacture of the products concerned.
+Just like the case of spirulina, even if no drug interaction has been shown to date, even if the cases of allergies are isolated and even if there are fewer contraindications to taking phycocyanin than spirulina. , it seems to us just as important to take into account the origin and the mode of manufacture of the targeted products.

 It would be counterproductive to do yourself good by consuming phycocyanin for its benefits while at the same time consuming contaminants due to questionable production methods.